makorb/makorb.github.io/_pages/research.md

 </div>
 <!-- Add a smaller margin to control spacing -->

-<center><b>Isolating the Effects of Pollution Externalities from Natural Resource Extraction on Local Agricultural Output in Africa
+<center><b>Digging for Answers: The Effects of Mining Pollution Externalities on Local Agricultural Output in Africa
 </b></center>